 Experienced scientists are practical people.
 They know that perfection is not only not possible, but not necessary, for its purposes.
 They know when something is "good enough" to draw correct conclusions and don't obsess about going for the ultimate decimal place.

 For a mundane example, consider the law F = kΔx, representing applied force to stretch a wire an amount Δx. k is an elastic constant dependent on the metal the wire is made of.
 Now you can insert any value of force into the equation, but if the force is great enough, the wire will stretch beyond its elastic limit and break.
 The equation alone doesn't tell you about that.
 You have extrapolated the equation beyond its physical applicability.

 Furthermore the equation represents a straight line, a linear relation.
 Yet some materials (rubber, for example) obey an elastic law that is non-linear.
 So it matters what material you are talking about.

 This example is a law describing how materials behave.
 All materials are complex, with many conditions affecting them.
 Even temperature might be important in this case.
 (The wire lengthens with increasing temperature.
 If the temperature is too high the wire melts.)
-This is an example of a class of laws that is not a fundamental or basic law of physics (like Newton's laws).
+This is an example of a class of laws that are not fundamental or basic laws of physics (like Newton's laws).